tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 | **This Draft with opaque trained dictionary**        |                3000 |  562 |   931 |  1454 |
 | Hypothetical Optimal Compression                     |                   0 |  377 |   742 |  1075 |

+**TODO:** By improving the construction of the shared dictionary in pass 2, we ought to be able to match the wire size of the opaque trained dictionary, albeit likely with a much larger storage footprint in order to fairly treat each CA.

 # Security Considerations

+This draft does not introduce new security considerations for TLS, except for the considerations already identified in {{TLSCertCompress}}.
+In particular incorrect compression or decompression will lead to the TLS connection failing as the two parties will not agree on the transcript and the server's transcript never includes the result of the compressed certificate chain.
+However, implementors SHOULD use a memory-safe language to implement this compression scheme.

 Note that as this draft specifies a compression scheme, it does not impact the negotiation of trust between clients and servers and is robust in the face of changes to CCADB or trust in a particular WebPKI CA. The client's trusted list of CAs does not need to be a subset or superset of the CCADB list and revocation of trust in a CA does not impact the operation of this compression scheme.
 Similarly, servers who use roots or intermediates outside the CCADB can still offer the scheme and benefit from it.